 The newsletter publishes pieces between 1,200-1,500 words.
 All submissions whether research findings, personal reflections, or book reviews should be sent to firstname.lastname@example.org.
 Authors should send their contribution in a Word format using Times New Roman 12 font, and follow the Author-Date system of the 16th Edition of the Chicago Manual of Style for referencing.
 Please include the author’s by-line and affiliation, and a 75-word abstract with your submission.

 The APSA MENA Newsletter is an open publication.
+From 2016-2018, Abdul-Wahab Kayyali (George Washington University, USA) and May Darwich (Durham University, UK) served as co-editors.
 Past issues are available here: